Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Discussion

 \section{Discussion}

-To summarize, we report the first observation of room temperature anomalous Hall effect in heterostructures of graphene/\ch{WSe2}.
-Primarily known for their promising spintronic aspects, the charge Hall response of such a heterostructure was expected to be relatively mundane.
-Contrary to this, we show that the dual effect of spin-orbit coupling and strain in the system gives rise to time-reversal symmetry-breaking through valley splitting.
-Combined with a finite Berry curvature, this results in a finite anomalous Hall effect in the system.
-The anomalous Hall response persists at least to room temperature and features a unique perpendicular electric field tunability.
-Our work establishes graphene-\ch{WSe2} heterostructure as an excellent platform for further exploration of band geometry-induced interplay of charge, spin, and valley responses in two-dimensional systems.
+To summarize, we report the first observation of room temperature time-reversal symmetric Hall effect in high-mobility heterostructures of graphene/\ch{WSe2}.
+Primarily known for their promising spintronics aspects, the charge Hall response of such a heterostructure was expected to be relatively mundane.
+Contrary to this, we measure a time-reversal symmetric Hall effect at zero magnetic field.
+More interesting, the observed symmetric Hall effect changes sign across the charge neutrality point and persists till room temperature.
+We show that the symmetric Hall effect arises from the anisotropy of the electronic band structure.
+The sign reversal of the observed Hall effect arises from the different orientations of the anisotropy direction in the conduction and the valence band.
+The symmetric Hall response features a unique perpendicular electric field tunability.
+Our work establishes graphene-\ch{WSe2} heterostructure as an excellent platform for further exploration of the interplay of charge, spin, and valley responses in band-engineered two-dimensional systems.